France, Germany plan billions in pandemic recovery spending

 Spain’s Cabinet also approved its proposal for how it wants to invest the recovery funds.
 Spain, which has suffered heavily from the pandemic, is set to receive 140 billion euros ($166 billion) — half in direct payments and the other half in loans — from the EU's recovery plan, second only to Italy.
 In line with EU priorities, Spain’s left-wing government has placed a heavy emphasis on creating a greener economy while boosting productivity for an economy that shrunk by 11% last year.

-The money comes with pressure from Brussels to address problems identified by the European Commission's review of members states' economic policies.
+The money from the fund, which was agreed in July 2020, comes with pressure from Brussels to address problems identified by the European Commission's review of members states' economic policies.
 Spain, for instance, is being asked to overhaul labor laws, tax practices and pensions.
 Countries with low tax regimes such as Ireland or Cyprus are under pressure to discourage aggressive tax planning by multinational companies.

 Italy's 221.1 billion euro ($267.3 billion) recovery plan includes steps to reduce its backlog of court cases, considered a drag on businesses that can't get commercial disputes resolved quickly.